Classes in Kotlin are declared using the keyword

 constructor keyword can be omitted:

 The primary constructor cannot contain any code.
-Initialization code can be placed in initializer blocks, which are prefixed with the
+Initialization code can be placed in initializer blocks prefixed with the

-During an instance initialization, the initializer blocks are executed in the same order as they appear in the class body, interleaved with the property initializers:
+During the initialization of an instance, the initializer blocks are executed in the same order as they appear in the class body, interleaved with the property initializers:

-Parameters of the primary constructor can be used in the initializer blocks.
+Primary constructor parameters can be used in the initializer blocks.
 They can also be used in property initializers declared in the class body:

-In fact, for declaring properties and initializing them from the primary constructor, Kotlin has a concise syntax:
+Kotlin has a concise syntax for declaring properties and initializing them from the primary constructor:

 You can use a trailing comma when you declare class properties:

-Much the same way as regular properties, the properties declared in the primary constructor can be mutable (
+Much like regular properties, properties declared in the primary constructor can be mutable (

 var) or read-only (